AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Privacy section has been moved and enriched with two new pages: [Privacy management](../../start/using/privacy-management.md) and [Managing Privacy requests](../../start/using/privacy-requests.md).

+Information has been added in the Adobe Experience Platform Data Connector section on the data mapping validation error related to privacy management and how to troubleshoot it.
+[Read more](../../developing/using/aep-mapping-activation.md)

 ## Release 20.4 - October 2020 {#release-20-4---october-2020}

 **New capabilities included in the release**